My name is Fariba. Knitting is my passion since I was a little kid.

 K2tog with back string: Knit the next stitch with the diagonal strand that have been made by knit one below stitch in the previous row.
 Insert the right needle into the loop/string made by K1b, from front to back, and then pass through the next stitch at the same direction and knit normally.

-Love yogur knitting videos!
+1. Love yogur knitting videos!

-2. Ginette Allard Leclair says:
+2. Ginette Allard Leclair Avatar

 Can you show me how to draw up Loose Loop in a Center dec stitch.